10 Best Affordable Used 4x4s

 5. Toyota Pickup

-The basic 4x4 Toyota pickup is one of my all time favorite vehicles.
-Every year and every drivetrain option is excellent. the main weak point on these is that the beds tend to disintegrate from rust in most climates.
-I routiniley find these with over 300k miles or more on the clock.
+The basic 4x4 Toyota pickup is one of my all-time favorite vehicles.
+Every year and every drivetrain option is excellent.
+The main weak point on these is that the beds tend to disintegrate from rust in most climates.
+I routinely find these with over 300k miles or more on the clock.
 Modifications are easy and aftermarket support is plentiful.

 6. Chevrolet S-10

 While the S-10 is not my favorite vehicle, I am gaining some respect for it.
 When equipped with the awesome GM 4.3 liter V6, it is a great vehicle.
-It was available as a pickup, 2 door and 4 door blazer.
-First generation models can be had very cheap, and second generation models are getting cheaper every year.
+It was available as a pickup, two-door and four-door blazer.
+First generation models can be had very cheap, and second-generation models are getting cheaper every year.

 7. Ford F150